 Let’s say you’ve been fired so there’s really nobody to report it to.
 One thing you can do is go to the EEOC, the Equal Employment Opportunity Commission and file a complaint there.
 You need to make sure that when you’re filing there that you can factually tie the termination to the discrimination.
 So you want to be prepared to talk about the real reason you were fired.
 You want to tell the investigator I was fired because of my sex or because I reported illegal activity or because I complained about illegal harassment or because I went on jury duty or I filed a worker’s comp claim or whatever the issue is.

-The EEOC is charged with investigating all cases of illegal discrimination that occurs in the United States.
+The EEOC is charged with investigating all cases of illegal discrimination and people who are illegally fired that occur in the United States.
 They have district offices that do this.
 They have a lot of work to do and they tend to focus on particular cases.
 What they focus on tends to change over time.
 So, sometimes the EEOC for whatever reason even though you may have a meritorious claim may not take your case.
 In fact, I’ll tell you, I’ve done this for over 25, almost 30 years and I can count on one hand the number of cases I’ve been involved in where the EEOC has taken a case and prosecuted it for an individual or a group of individuals.

 The vast majority of cases, the individual is given a right to sue letter and then that allows that person then to file that complaint in federal court within 90 of receiving the right to sue letter to pursue the case in court.
 So, if you file with the EEOC you really ought to consider going to see a private attorney either before or shortly after you file the EEOC complaint so that attorney can help you, A, work with the EEOC to get the best result possible there, but also to start to prepare for the possibility that you may have to file your own lawsuit.
 That can be very time consuming, it can be very expensive, but if the action has meant that you’ve been out of work for a long period of time then it’s definitely worth pursuing if you have a valid claim.